rudra22/VaccineAvailabilityNotifier/README.md

 - Please provide the number of days you want to search for the availability check using --search_days argument.
 Default value is 1
 - The state code is hard coded with the code of West Bengal.
 This can be also be parameterized if required.
 Let me know in comments if you need that.
 - The script will end f=gracefully if there is an availability.
 Otherwise it will keep running and search at every 30 minutes interval.
 - The default search interval of 30 minutes can be altered by passing an argument with --search_frequency.
-But please be mindful of hitting the API Setu too many times.
+But please be mindful of hitting API Setu endpoints too many times.
 Your IP may get blocked.
 Please read the link shared above on the limitation.

 Example Script Execution
 ```python